-- 18) Follow multistep procedures to use cameras, including animated cameras, to create animations.
+- 7.7 Animation Creation: Follow multistep procedures to use cameras, including animated cameras, to create animations.
 Demonstrate the ability to bring conceptual ideas from the storyboards to fruition.
-(TN Reading 3)

-- 19) Utilize animation software to understand and apply the mechanics of animation.
+- 7.8 Mechanics of Animation: Utilize animation software to understand and apply the mechanics of animation.
 Apply basic software techniques to create animations.
 Techniques include the following:

-- a.
-Create and modify key frames and poses
+- a. create and modify keyframes and poses,

-- b.
-Change an objects state or position over time
+- b. change an object's state or position over time,

-- c.
-Establish an object's speed
+- c. establish an object's speed,

-- d.
-Move an object along a path
+- d. move an object along a path, and

-- e.
-Apply basic rigging to a model
+- e. apply basic rigging to a model.

 For example, utilize software tools to simulate a mechanical cycle such as a ball dropping and bouncing.
-(TN Reading 3, 4)

-20) Apply various animation effects when working on animation projects, including particle systems, environmental simulation (wind, gravity, time), and other effects.
+7.9 Animation Effects: Apply various animation effects when working on animation projects, including particle systems, environmental simulation (wind, gravity, time), and other effects.
 Use appropriate rendering settings to render a sequence of frames.
-Save the file in appropriate formats for given applications and explain why a particular format is most acceptable for the selected application and audience, such as the use of an .swf file on a webpage.
-(TN Reading 3, 4; TN Writing 4, 9)
+Save the file in appropriate formats for given applications and explain why a particular format is most acceptable for the selected application and audience, such as the use of a .swf file on a webpage.

-Research Project
+8. Research Project

-21) In preparation for a design project, perform in-depth research to investigate the context of the project's use and the potential users of the project.
-Create an informative essay describing the context of the design, citing both qualitative and quantitative research.
+8.1 Research Project: In preparation for a design project, perform in-depth research to investigate the context of the project's use and the potential users of the project.Create an informative essay describing the context of the design, citing both qualitative and quantitative research.
 For example, for a three-dimensional animation of a product's design, make a claim for the targeted audience and the environment in which the product will be used, citing specific textual evidence to support the claim.
-(TN Reading 1, 2, 4, 6, 9; TN Writing 2, 4, 8, 9)

-Design Projects
+9. Design Projects

-- 22) Apply the design process to complete projects of increasing complexity, combining multiple media to communicate, market, or advertise across different platforms, including print, web, film, and other digital forums, in order to maximize audience reach and reinforce message.
+- 9.1 Multiple Media Usage: Apply the design process to complete projects of increasing complexity, combining multiple media to communicate, market, or advertise across different platforms, including print, web, film, and other digital forums, in order to maximize audience reach and reinforce message.
 Describe why multiple media are needed to accomplish project goals; specifically, justify why a web-based format is appropriate for one audience whereas a print format is more appropriate for another.
 Demonstrate the ability to select and use the appropriate tools, procedures, and project management techniques to accomplish project goals.
-Prepare a persuasive narrative to explain the project to a client, communicating the project in such a way that is understandable to the audience.
-(TN Reading 3, 4, 5, 7; TN Writing 1, 4; TN Math N-Q, G-MG) - 23) Utilize the critique and refinement strategy as part of the design process to achieve project goals.
-As part of a design project, present preliminary design ideas in a way that is understandable to an audience using both visual and verbal explanations.
+Prepare a persuasive narrative to explain the project to a client, communicating the project in such a way that is understandable to the audience. - 9.2 Critique and Refinement Strategy: Utilize the critique and refinement strategy as part of the design process to achieve project goals.
+As part of a design project, present preliminary design ideas in a way that is understandable to an audience using both visual

+- and verbal explanations.
 Note constructive criticism received and use it to influence design refinement.
-Similarly, evaluate the work of others, drawing on design principles and project goals to provide clear, specific, and constructive feedback.
-(TN Reading 2, 3, 4; TN Writing 4, 5, 6, 7, 9; TN Visual Art 1.3, 2.1, 2.2, 5.1, 5.3; TN Visual Art History 2.1)

-23)24) Complete a project using multiple software applications.
+Similarly, evaluate the work of others, drawing on design principles and project goals to provide clear, specific, and constructive feedback. - 9.3 Software Application Usage: Complete a project using multiple software applications.
 Determine the appropriate software for each specific task and efficiently manage file content.
 Convert and export files as needed for the given application.
 For example, import photographs and illustrations into three-dimensional modeling software by appropriately linking the files.
-(TN Reading 1, 2, 3, 5; TN Writing 4, 7, 9)

-Business Management
+10. Business Management

-- Analyze the components of a professional design proposal.
+- 10.1 Design Proposal Components: Analyze the components of a professional design proposal.
 Write an informative text describing the purpose of each element of a proposal.
-Include strategies for the designer to use to generate the information contained in each section.
-(TN Reading 4, 5, 6; TN Writing 2, 9) - 25)26) Use an online editing tool to develop a professional proposal for a specific project.
+Include strategies for the designer to use to generate the information contained in each section. - 10.2 Professional Proposal: Use an online editing tool to develop a professional proposal for a specific project.
 Use a variety of sources to gather data, cite each source, and briefly describe why the chosen source is reliable.
-(TN Reading 1, 7, 8; TN Writing 2, 6, 8)